 - The cost of any medical equipment needed to aid in recovery

 - Lost wages and loss of earning capacity

 - Counseling or therapy costs, if necessary

 - Emotional trauma such as anxiety and depression

-If you or someone you know has been injured in a hunting accident, report the incident to law enforcement, especially if the incident involves an accidental shooting and gunshot or bow and arrow wounds.
+If you or someone you know has been injured in a hunting accident, report the incident to law enforcement, especially if the incident involves an accidental shooting with gunshot wounds or bow and arrow wounds.
 Authorities will usually investigate these types of incidents, but reporting the incident and obtaining copies of the reports and other documents can significantly strengthen your case and ensure full compensation.

 You should also seek medical attention as soon as possible.
 While some hunting accident injuries are so severe you need emergency medical care, other injuries may not surface for days or even weeks following your accident.
 A medical professional can determine the extent of your injuries and also provide paperwork outlining your injuries and any medical care you received as a result.